Beyond the Stars: An Introduction to Execution Tickets on Ethereum

 For example, one goal should be to promote decentralization and MEV capture by the protocol.
 Additionally, the mechanism must incentivize all stakeholders to actively participate, such as preventing block proposers from leaving blocks empty.

-When a mechanism is designed in a way that it incentivizes a block producer to publish blocks that maximize private rewards (think MEV and priority fees), then it’s called block producer incentive compatible (BIPC).
+When a mechanism is designed in a way that it incentivizes a block producer to publish blocks that maximize private rewards (think MEV and priority fees), then it’s called block producer incentive compatible (BPIC).

 Another property worth considering is so-called OCA-Proofness (OCA stands for Off-Chain Agreement).
 The mechanism needs to be designed in a way that it minimizes the risk of execution block proposers making back-room deals to earn more.